education.vic.gov.au

 Regional schools

-In accordance with the department’s policies, regional school councils should engage cleaning service providers with approved School Cleaning Panel status.
-Regional school councils unable to source an approved cleaning service provider from the panel must submit an application for exemption
+In accordance with the department’s policies, regional school councils are responsible for entering into school council agreements with cleaning contractors.
+Regional school councils unable to source an approved cleaning service provider from the panel must submit an application for exemption.

 Metropolitan schools